Deadline to file tax returns extended till Nov 30

 The FBR also faced revenue shortfall of Rs15 billion for achieving its revised target envisaged for the first quarter (July-Sept) period of the current fiscal year.

-According to details available with The News, on Sunday night, the FBR had provisionally received only 340,000 returns for the Tax Year 2018 up to September 30, 2018, against 608,587 income tax returns in the same period of the last fiscal year, reflecting a decrease of 268,587 returns.
+According to the details, available with The News, on Sunday night, the FBR had provisionally received only 340,000 returns for Tax Year 2018 up to September 30, 2018, against 608,587 income tax returns in the same period of last fiscal year, reflecting a decrease of 268,587 returns.

+Official sources at FBR told The News that the last government had introduced tax incentives for individuals in massive manner that resulted into exclusion of almost 1.2 million filers from the tax net.
+Secondly, the restriction imposed on filers for purchasing plots and motor vehicles also created problems for filing income tax returns.

 The increase of Rs70 billion from the corresponding period of previous financial year is despite the fact that relief measures, introduced through the Finance Act, 2018, have adversely affected the revenue collection in the first quarter.